Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 However, when trying to go beyond this number of measurements, instances of practical interest are prohibitively expensive.
-They typically involve about a hundred thousands variables and constraints, and even some of the best commercial mixed integer linear programming solvers cannot solve them in a reasonable time (a few days), also requiring very large amounts of RAM (about \SI{400}{\giga\byte}).
-This problem, in large dimensions, cannot be solved efficiently and one would probably have to rely on \textit{ad-hoc} optimisation techniques such as bundle methods --- \cref{eqn:frac_norm1} can be further reformulated as the maximisation of a concave polyhedral function over a simple polyhedron --- or other (heuristic) techniques for large-scale optimisation such as random or alternating projections.
-When starting exploring these directions, we fortunately found the workaround which is formulated in \cref{lem:ball}.
+They typically involve tens of thousands variables and hundred of thousands constraints.
+In fact, and even some of the best commercial mixed integer linear programming solvers cannot solve them in a reasonable time (a few days), and require very large amounts of RAM (about \SI{400}{\giga\byte}).
+To have any hope of tackling the problem in \cref{eqn:frac_norm1} in large dimensions, one would have to rely on large-scale optimisation techniques such as, say, bundle methods (as \cref{eqn:frac_norm1} can be further reformulated as the maximisation of a concave polyhedral function over a simple polytope), or random or alternating projections to name a few.
+When starting exploring these directions, we fortunately found the workaround formulated in \cref{lem:ball}.